-Transportation in and around Goa can be on one of the flat-based ferries that traverse the rivers or on dry land, there are auto rickshaws, motorcycle taxis and taxis.
-Make sure to negotiate a fee before jumping on or in as the metres rarely work, but for a fixed rate use a local bus service which are cheap, frequent and have routes everywhere.
+Transportation in and around Goa can be on one of the flat-based ferries that traverse the rivers or on auto rickshaws, motorcycle taxis and taxis.
+Make sure to negotiate a fee before jumping on or in as the metres rarely work, but for a fixed rate use a local bus service which is cheap, frequent and have routes to most areas.
 For more freedom, hire a motorcycle but, except for long distances or day trips, car hire isn’t really cost effective.

 The main airport for travellers taking flights to Goa is the Goa International Airport (GOI). located two and a half miles from Vasco da Gama to the northwest and three miles from Dabolim to the east.

 - The most famous things about Goa are its beaches and hippie vibe.
 The smallest state in India has much to offer a sun-lover: most of the coastline is a long string of idyllic beaches.
 The South has traditionally been the most popular, but the North has lots to offer, especially as the beaches are less busy.

 - If you want to travel from one beach to another, getting a train is the easiest means of transport.
 Schedules are not frequent though – often only a daily service is available – and most depart early in the morning.
 Whenever you arrive in a new town it is worth checking what time the trains depart for your next destination.

 - Old Goa, known as Velha Goa in Portuguese, was the capital of the state until 1961.
 A Unesco World Heritage site, it contains a wealth of historic buildings.
 Don’t miss the Basilica of Bom Jesus, built in 1695 and said to hold the remains of St Francis Xavier, the Jesuit missionary.